 Chateau Villemaurine produces on average, slightly less than 5,000 cases of wine per year.
 Villemaurine also makes a second wine, Les Angelots de Villemaurine.

-Serving and Decanting Chateau Villemaurine with Wine and Food Pairings
+Serving Chateau Villemaurine with Wine and Food Pairings

 Chateau Villemaurine is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
 Chateau Villemaurine is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms, and pasta.